Personal Health Records

 For conformance testing with this IG, the primary success critieria is that systems MUST have the ability to import/export the .sphr filetype.
 This entails storing FHIR records in a new-line delimited file (including a cover composition resource, a document manifest, and provenance records as needed), compressing the file with DEFLATE algorithm (as needed), and then signing with an X.509 security certificate.

-The process flows below is based on encrypting files with PGP/GPG utilities, which support asymmetric cryptography algorithms and X.509 certificates.
+The process flow below is based on encrypting files with PGP/GPG utilities, which support asymmetric cryptography algorithms and X.509 certificates.

 • Gather the data you want to include.